Biruk-Abere/The-Pretrained-Transformer-Architecture/README.md

 By using sine and cosine functions with different frequencies , we can ensure that the positional embeddings for each position are unique and can be easily distinguished by the model.

+Question:-

-Why do we need the denominator to be 10000 ?
+    • Why do we need the denominator to be 10000 ?

 The reason we use "10000" in the formula is to make sure each word gets a very distinct wave pattern.
 Imagine if each word in a sentence was given a unique sound wave—words closer to the beginning of the sentence would have slower waves, and words towards the end would have faster waves.
 By using "10000," we're able to create a wide range of these waves, so each position from the first word to the last gets a unique pattern.
 This helps the Transformer model understand which word comes first, which comes second, and so on, without getting confused.
 In other words, "10000" helps create a broad spectrum of unique position signals so the model can learn the order of words effectively.